-For live tender competitions (i.e. tenders have not been received), contracting authorities may elect to propose the use of the Agreement with PW-CF6.
+For live tender competitions (i.e. tenders have not been received), contracting authorities may elect to propose the use of the Agreement with the PWC.
+However, for those tender competitions conducted under a restricted procedure, it is recommended that contracting authorities consider the implications of using the Agreement with the PWC and seek expert procurement advice before determining the next appropriate step.

-It is recommended that Contracting Authorities clarify to tenderers in live tender competitions whether the use of the Agreement is proposed with the PW-CF6, and that where appropriate, tender deadlines be extended.
+It is recommended that Contracting Authorities clarify to tenderers in live tender competitions whether the use of the Agreement is proposed with the PWC, and that where appropriate, tender deadlines be extended.

-For contracts that are not yet awarded but tenders have been received, contracting authorities should consider the implications of proposing the use of the Agreement with PW-CF6 and seek expert procurement advice before determining the next appropriate step.
+For contracts that are not yet awarded but tenders have been received, contracting authorities should consider the implications of proposing the use of the Agreement with a PWC and seek expert procurement advice before determining the next appropriate step.